ernstwi/tml/README.md

 ```

 Semantic rules:
-• Exactly one initial location
+- Exactly one initial location
-• At most one of each property per edge/edge default (guard, sync, reset)
+- At most one of each property per edge/edge default (guard, sync, reset)
-• No repeated states/edges/defaults
+- At most one default
+- Local properties have precedence over defaults
+- (todo): If there is a repeated location / edge definition, properties defined later have precedence